Employer of Record

 • Up to 1 month if the intended fixed-term contract is less than 6 months,

-• Up to 3 months for fixed-term contracts of over 12 months or for indefinite-term contracts.
+• Up to 3 months for fixed-term contracts of 12 months or more, or for indefinite-term contracts.

-The trial period may only be extended once, and by no more than one month if justified by job requirements.
-Trial contracts cannot exceed 3 months.
+The trial period may be extended by the time of leave or other justified absences, and it may also be extended once, by no more than 1 month, if justified by the nature of the work.
+Trial contracts cannot exceed 3 months excluding the statutory extension rules.
 After a trial period, re-employment on a trial basis is generally not allowed unless the employee will take on a different role.

 Working Hours